On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Introduction

 \begin{theoremx} Let $p$ be a prime. \begin{enumerate} \item If $p\ges 5$ then no open subgroup of $SL_1^1(\Delta_p)$ is self-similar of index $p$. \item If $p\ges 3$ then no open subgroup of $SL_1^2(\Delta_p)$ is self-similar of index $p$. \end{enumerate} \end{theoremx}

 \begin{conjx} For all primes $p\ges 5$, no open subgroup of $SL_1^1(\Delta_p)$ is self-similar.
 For all primes $p\ges 3$, no open subgroup of $SL_1^2(\Delta_p)$ is self-similar. \end{conjx}

 Observe that, in order to prove the conjecture, it suffices to prove that $SL_1^1(\Delta_p)$ is not self-similar for $p \ges 5$ and that $SL_1^2(\Delta_3)$ is not self-similar (cf. Corollary \ref{cHssthenGss}).
-The proofs of the main theorems may be found in Section \ref{s3dimins}.
-Self-similar actions of 3-dimensional \textit{solvable} torsion-free $p$-adic analytic pro-$p$ groups will be treated in an upcoming paper.
+Self-similar actions of 3-dimensional solvable torsion-free $p$-adic analytic pro-$p$ groups will be treated in an upcoming paper.